Joel Osteen: Prosperity gospel

 Osteen's sermons and writings are sometimes criticized for promoting prosperity theology, or the prosperity gospel, a belief that the reward of material gain is the will of God for all pious Christians.
-Critics of prosperity gospel consider its teachings anathema to the gospel of Mark:
+Critics of the prosperity gospel consider its teachings to be contrary to the gospel of Mark:

-“Jesus, looking at the man, loved him and said, ‘You lack one thing; go, sell what you own, and give the money to the poor, and you will have treasure in heaven; then come, follow me.’
-When the man heard this, he was shocked and went away grieving, for he had many possessions” (10:21-22).

 On October 14, 2007, 60 Minutes ran a 12-minute segment on Osteen, titled "Joel Osteen Answers His Critics", during which Reformed theologian Michael Horton told CBS News correspondent Byron Pitts that Osteen's message is heresy.
-Horton stated that the problem with Osteen's message is that it makes religion about us instead of about God.
+Horton stated that the problem with Osteen's message is that "it makes religion about us instead of about God."

 Osteen is estimated to have a net worth of over $50 million, with his church taking in $43 million a year in collections.
-According to the Houston Chronicle Osteen’s church’s income was $89 million in the year ending March 2017.
-More than 90 percent of that was raised from church followers and barely one percent of its budget went to charitable causes.
-Osteen denied taking any pandemic CARES Act assistance, but U.S. Small Business Administration data revealed his church actually received 4.4 million dollars from the fund.
+According to the Houston Chronicle, Osteen denied taking any pandemic CARES Act assistance, but U.S. Small Business Administration data revealed his church actually received $4.4 million from the fund.
+The church paid back this loan in 2021, and also retired their 19-year debt from a 100 million dollar construction loan in December 2023.